Updated April 2026

 Check the Claim Limit

-Some MBI policies cap individual claims at the vehicle's market value or a fixed amount.
+Some MBI policies cap individual claims at the vehicle's market value or a fixed dollar amount.
 Others have per-component limits.
-Make sure the limits are high enough to cover a major repair on your vehicle.
+Make sure the limits are high enough to cover a major repair on your specific vehicle.

 3